nonelement/nonelement/README.md

-I'm a full-stack software engineer that likes learning new things and collaborating!
-Other things I like: software as craft, clean interfaces, command lines, slick code AND boring code.
+Hello! 👋

+I'm a generalist, full-stack engineer.
+I'm into: collaboration, learning new things, software as craft, and digging into interesting problems.
+Recently I've been in the GIS space both in and out of work because I love the visibility the domain affords, and think spatial reasoning is at the core of many of the world's problems.

-I've shipped a lot of things across a pretty big range of domains, and worked with a ton of different people to get those things across the finish line. ✨
+Zooming out, I've shipped a lot of things across a pretty big range of domains, and worked with a ton of different people to get those things across the finish line.
+While I'm happy to lead projects, collaboration really is my bread and butter. ✨

-Got an interesting problem and need someone to lean in on it?
+Got an interesting problem and think you'd like to work with me on it?
 Reach out!